Map SAP Data to Salesforce

 Nested Objects

-Create complex data structures with nested objects and arrays for sophisticated AI interactions.
+Create complex data structures with nested objects and arrays for comprehensive SAP-Salesforce entity mapping.

 Array Support

-Handle collections of data with flexible array types for lists, tags, and multiple values.
+Handle collections of data with flexible array types for SAP line items, multiple contacts, and complex relationships.

 Date & Time

-Proper date and time handling with ISO format support for temporal data management.
+Proper date and time handling with ISO format support for SAP timestamps and Salesforce date fields.